WaqasAliAbbasi/VSCodeTutor/tutorial/chapter_5_1.md

 Find...
 ========

-The most basic way of finding a word in Sublime Text is just `double clicking` it.
+The most basic way of finding a word in VSCode is just `double clicking` it.
 It selects the word which was double clicked and all other occurrences of this word are highlighted.
 Once you click somewhere else, you exit the search mode as well.